Animated, waving, US Flag

 1 = an example of a GREAT signal!

 The diamond marks the RECEIVE freq, the little red "flag" is the TX.
-(Offset due to my tube rig's freq. drift!)
+(The offset is due to my old tube rig's freq. drift!
+SOMEDAY I will update these pix with signals captured by my new Icom rig!)
 I was in QSO with this person when I snapped this screenshot.
-"PSB"=589
+"RSQ"=589

 4 = somewhat weak signal with QSB (fading)